6:065 Student Social and Emotional Development

 - Demonstrate decision-making skills and responsible behaviors in personal, school, and community contexts.

-The incorporation of SEL objectives into the District’s educational programs may include but is not limited to:
+The incorporation of SEL objectives into the District’s curriculum and other educational programs may include but is not limited to:

 Children’s Mental Health Act of 2003, 405 ILCS 49/.